 This bill amends and reenacts R.S.
-14:61, which pertains to the unlawful entry of critical infrastructure in Louisiana.
-It provides a revised definition of "critical infrastructure" to include various facilities such as chemical manufacturing plants, refineries, electrical power generation sites, and water treatment facilities, among others.
-The bill also corrects the term "liquified" to "liquefied" and adds new categories to the definition, including water control structures and communications facilities.
+14:61(B)(1), (C), and (D), while also enacting R.S.
+14:61(E), to enhance the legal framework surrounding unauthorized entry into critical infrastructure in Louisiana.
+The definition of "critical infrastructure" is expanded to include various facilities such as chemical manufacturing plants, refineries, electrical power generation sites, and water treatment facilities, as well as newly added categories like water control structures and communications facilities.
+The bill also corrects the term "liquified" to "liquefied" in reference to natural gas.

-Additionally, the bill introduces enhanced penalties for repeat offenders, stipulating that a second or subsequent violation will result in imprisonment of six months to ten years and fines ranging from $500 to $4,000.
-It also establishes stricter penalties for unauthorized entry during a declared state of emergency, with potential imprisonment of three to fifteen years and fines up to $5,000.
-Furthermore, the bill clarifies that certain lawful activities, such as peaceful demonstrations and recreational activities near pipelines, are not prohibited under this section.
+In terms of penalties, the bill establishes stricter sentencing for repeat offenders, increasing the potential imprisonment for second or subsequent violations to a range of six months to ten years, along with fines between $500 and $4,000.
+Additionally, it imposes harsher penalties for unauthorized entry during a declared state of emergency, with fines up to $5,000 and imprisonment of three to fifteen years.
+The bill also clarifies that certain lawful activities, such as peaceful demonstrations and recreational activities near pipelines, are exempt from this law, ensuring that the rights of individuals are protected while maintaining the integrity of critical infrastructure.

 Statutes affected: HB507 Original: 14:61(B)